Friday, December 27, 2024

 There's a utopic undercurrent to the story, evident with the casting.
 Poitier was a part of so many important movies and a living legend, his reserved presence evokes a dignity rare in modern movies.
 Redford will always be remembered as a great movie star, his role here as the seasoned liberal who still lives by a more mature '60s ethos approaches aspirational.
 Aykroyd's presence will always recall early SNL, the closest American pop culture ever came to something approaching the Beatles (I have a theory many are obsessed with early SNL but I may be projecting).
 Finally, River Phoenix represented Gen X, the youngest member of the group who gets on fine with everyone.
 If the characters share one common trait, is they're all motivated by something beyond money.

 The ideological and generational harmony among the ensemble is why I think many go back to Sneakers.
 One need not disavow all their youthful ideals and cynically go for the big money.
-Ideals and quietly making the world a better place still matter.
+Ideals and making the world a better place still matter.

 Sunday, June 16, 2024